bob8whiskey/bob8whiskey.github.io/_posts/2018-04-10-islay-standards-03.md

 ### Bruichladdich Classic Laddie Scottish Barley

 The run down:
-* Northwest Islay - Port Charlotte
+* Northwest Islay - Loch Indaal
 * 50% ABV ("F yeah!" - ed)
 * Un-chill filtered and colouring-free
 * Paid ~$20 for a 200 mL bottle as part of $60 [Wee Laddie Gift Pack](https://www.bruichladdich.com/bruichladdich/wee-laddie-gift-pack) at a New Hampshire liquor outlet